Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 ## v1.1
 Added additional checks for critical system files and Setup Event Log

-Re-wrote entire sctipt
+Re-wrote entire script
 ## v1.0
 Original Version

 # Who is This Script For?
-1. System admins, server engineers who have no access to entrerprise patching reporting tools/applications.
+1. System admins, server engineers who have no access to enterprise patching reporting tools/applications.
 2. System Admins, server engineers who have joined a new company with no patching tools who need a quick solution to get an overview of windows server patching levels/dates to determine how out of date their new environment is.
 3. Small local managed service provider engineers whose customers don't have access to patch management tools who need a quick solution to get an overview of windows server patching levels/dates to determine how out of date their customer is.